 Says U.S. Attorney Damian Williams about Dwyer’s recent plea,

 “With this plea, this office has now obtained criminal convictions against all three founders, as well as a high-ranking employee at BitMEX, for willful violations of anti-money laundering laws.
-Today’s plea reflects that employees with management authority at cryptocurrency exchanges, no less than the founders of such exchanges, cannot willfully disregard their obligations under the Bank Secrecy Act.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Today’s plea reflects that employees with management authority at cryptocurrency exchanges, no less than the founders of such exchanges, cannot willfully disregard their obligations under the Bank Secrecy Act.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action